thanhnguyennguyen/apidocs/source/index.html.md

 ### RESPONSE

 #### RESULT FIELDS
-- `CANDIDATE_STATUS` - a string representing status of the candicate of given `COINBASE_ADDRESS`
+- `STATUS` - a string representing status of the candicate of given `COINBASE_ADDRESS`
-  - `MASTERNODE`: if the candidate is a masternode
+  - `MASTERNODE` - if the candidate is a masternode
-  - `SLASHED`: if the candidate is slashed
+  - `SLASHED` - if the candidate is slashed
-  - `PROPOSED`: if the candidate is proposed, have not been a masternode yet
+  - `PROPOSED` - if the candidate is proposed, have not been a masternode yet
-  - empty string: if it's not a candidate
+  - empty string - if it's not a candidate
+- `CAPACITY` - capacity of the candidate
+- `EPOCH` - the epoch number of the query of this request
+- `SUCCESS` - true if the request is successful, otherwise it's false
 > Example response

 > 200 Response